seay0006/mtm6302-capstone-seay0006/README.md

 2. I divided my html page into sections for organisation reasons, keeping my two seperate pages more clearly seperate.

+3. Moved the <script> for my js file to the bottom of index.html

+4. Adding navigation between section at the bottom of my js file under comment part-4 begins here

 ---------------------------
     <!-- DIFFICULTIES -->